johndowns/data-factory-to-databricks/README.md

 In the ./notebooks directory, you’ll find the scripts of our chronicles.
 Upload them to Databricks using the CLI or manually via the Azure portal.

 Manually, it could be done inside databricks.
-Inside the workspace section you can import.
+You can import notebooks from the workspace section in the Azure Databricks UI.
 Azure data factory assumes that the notebooks are inside a _myLib_ folder in the user workspace.

 Using Azure databricks cli, we need a token to authenticate the cli to the cluster.
 [Azure Databricks personal access token authentication](https://learn.microsoft.com/azure/databricks/dev-tools/cli/authentication#--azure-databricks-personal-access-token-authentication)
 To create a personal access token, do the following: